Slovenia Crypto Tax

 Advantages of the Slovenian Tax System

-To avoid the double taxation of taxpayers in two different countries, Slovenia has signed over 50 international agreements on the elimination of double taxation.
-It’s quite an extensive network that crypto businesses having a resident status in Slovenia can avail of.
-It’s worth noting that these agreements don’t stipulate granular details for taxation.
-Instead, they restrict the contracting countries’ taxation rights and the basis for taxation lies in the contracting countries’ domestic legislation.
-Overall, these double taxation agreements are instrumental in the promotion of international economic activities.
+With the motive of not having double taxation of the taxpayers in two different countries, Slovenia has signed more than 50 international agreements on the elimination of double taxation.
+Quite an extensive network that crypto businesses having resident status in Slovenia can avail.
+Worth noting that these agreements do not stipulate granular details for taxation.
+Instead, they reduce the right to tax of the contracting countries and the source of taxation can be found in the domestic laws of the contracting countries.
+Generally, these double taxation agreements encourage international economic activities.

-Another significant advantage of the Slovenian tax system is that Slovenian tax laws allow tax reliefs on the employment of disabled people, student apprenticeships, voluntary supplementary pension insurance, donations, and investments in research and development (R&D) activities.
+Other important benefits of the Slovenian tax system are that Slovenian tax legislation allows tax reliefs for the employment of disabled people, student apprenticeships, voluntary supplementary pension insurance, donations, and investments in research and development (R&D) activities.

-As for the government’s support of R&D activities, the generosity of R&D tax incentives in Slovenia has increased over time and Slovenia is placed above the OECD average, which is a sign that Slovenia is open to innovation and is committed to ensuring that innovative businesses have room for growth.
+As far as government support of R&D activities is concerned, the generosity of R&D tax incentives in Slovenia has gained momentum over time, and Slovenia is above the OECD average, which indicates that Slovenia is open to innovation and committed to making sure innovative businesses have room for growth.
 Slovenia provides R&D tax relief through a 100% R&D tax allowance on the volume of qualifying R&D expenses within the tax period.

-Qualifying expenses include internal R&D activities within the company, and machinery and equipment acquisition costs.
-If there’s an insufficient tax liability, unused credits can be carried forward for five years.
-An upper ceiling now applies to the total reduction of the tax base due to tax reliefs and tax losses from previous tax periods, which can’t exceed 63% of the tax base in the current tax year.
+They are internal R&D activities within the company and machinery and equipment acquisition costs.
+Where there is insufficient tax liability, unused credits can be carried forward for five years.
+The upper ceiling now applies to the total reduction of the tax base due to tax reliefs and tax losses from previous tax periods, where the same could not exceed 63% of the tax base in the current tax year.

 Corporate Income Tax

-In Slovenia, the standard Corporate Income Tax rate is 19% which applies to various types of income sourced during a tax period.
-For Slovenian tax residents, the tax is levied on their income sourced in Slovenia and abroad.
-Slovenian tax non-residents are taxed only on income sourced in Slovenia, including through permanent establishments (PEs) located in Slovenia.
-A company is considered a Slovenian tax resident if it has its registered office or place of effective management located in Slovenia.
+The standard Corporate Income Tax rate in Slovenia is 19%, representing a number of different types of income sourced during a tax period.
+Tax residents of Slovenia are taxed on income sourced in Slovenia as well as elsewhere, whereas tax non-residents are subject only to tax on the income arising in Slovenia, such as by PEs located in Slovenia.
+A company is considered to be a Slovenian tax resident if it has its legal seat or place of effective management in Slovenia.

-Taxable income is any profits received from the company’s economic activities, reduced by qualifying deductible expenses that must be well-documented.
-If the revenue of the previous year doesn’t exceed the threshold of 50,000 EUR, such a company can decide to take a lump sum deduction equivalent to 80% of its annual revenue instead of actual expenses.
-For companies that employ at least one person on a full-time basis for at least five months, the threshold is 100,000 EUR.
+Taxable income represents any profit realized from economic activities of the company, minus any qualifying deductible expenses.
+The latter must be documented with due care.
+If the revenue in the previous year didn’t exceed the threshold of 50,000 EUR, such a company may take a decision and instead of actual expenses deduct a lump sum amounting to 80% of its annual revenue.
+In the case of those which hire at least one employee on a full-time basis for at least five months, the threshold is 100,000 EUR.

-Tax returns must be submitted to the tax authority by the 31st of March of the current year for the previous year’s economic activities if the company’s tax period corresponds with the calendar year.
-If the tax period instead is linked to the business year, tax returns are submitted within three months from the beginning of the current business year for the previous business year.
-Tax returns are submitted in electronic form through a dedicated electronic system, which is only available to those taxpayers who have a relevant digital certificate.
+Where the company’s tax period corresponds with the calendar year, tax returns are due to the tax authority by the 31st of March from the current year for the previous year’s economic activities.
+If the tax period instead is linked with the business year, it will normally be the case that tax returns are submitted within three months from the beginning of the current business year for the previous business year.
+The tax returns are filed in electronic format via an appropriate electronic system, to which only those taxpayers who have a relevant digital certificate can have access.

 Withholding Tax

-The standard rate of the Withholding Tax is 15%.
-The tax must be calculated and withheld on the payments made to recipients outside Slovenia by tax residents and non-residents on income sourced in Slovenia.
+The conventional rate of the Withholding Tax is 15%.
+The tax is required to be calculated and withheld on the payments made to recipients outside Slovenia by tax residents and non-residents on income sourced in Slovenia.
 Dividends, interest, copyrights, patents, and licences are subject to tax.

-The Withholding Tax is also applicable to specific types of services (e.g., consulting, marketing, staffing, and administration), if the country where they were provided is included in the list published by the Ministry of Finance, and if that country’s Corporate Income Tax rate is below 12.5%.
+The Withholding Tax is also applicable to certain types of services-e.g., consulting, marketing, staffing, and administration-if the country where they were provided is listed in a published list by the Ministry of Finance and if that country’s Corporate Income Tax rate is below 12.5%.

-In the case of special provisions in double taxation agreements, the rate might be reduced.
-Exemptions may apply if the Interest and Royalties Directive and the Parent-Subsidiary Directive permit.
-Also, the tax doesn’t apply to dividends paid to a parent company located in another EU member country if those dividends are exempt from tax when held by the recipient.
+If there are special provisions found in double taxation agreements, the rate could be lowered.
+Exemptions can be considered if the Interest and Royalties Directive along with the Parent-Subsidiary Directive allows it.
+Furthermore, tax does not apply on dividends paid to a parent company established in any other EU member state if such dividends are exempt from tax on receipt by the shareholder.

 Capital Gains Tax

-The standard Capital Gains Tax is 25%, and it’s levied on interest, dividends, and other income.
-The tax on capital gains is treated as a final tax for taxpayers, irrespective of their residence status.
-Interest received up to the amount of 1,000 EUR from bank deposits with banks or savings banks registered in Slovenia or another EU country isn’t subject to tax.
+The general rate of Capital Gains Tax amounts to 25%.
+It is levied on interests, dividends, and any other type of income.
+The tax on capital gains is considered to be a final tax for taxpayers, regardless of their residence status.
+The interest acquired on bank deposits up to 1,000 EUR from banks or saving banks registered in Slovenia or another country within the EU is not taxable.

-• For a holding period greater than 15 years – 0%
+• Holding period exceeding 15 years – 0%

 Value-Added Tax

-The standard Slovenian VAT rate is 22% and generally applies to all products and services sold in Slovenia.
+The standard Slovenian VAT rate is 22% and generally applies to all kinds of products and services sold in Slovenia.
 The VAT Act is aligned with the EU directives and is part of the EU’s common VAT system.
-Startups often don’t need to immediately register for VAT, and the threshold for VAT registration in Slovenia is 50,000 EUR.
-However, it doesn’t apply to taxable foreign persons.
-Non-EU companies are required to appoint a fiscal representative who becomes liable for paying VAT when the business turnover exceeds 50,000 EUR within the previous 12 months.
-VAT returns are submitted for each tax period separately, even in the case of no transactions.
+Many startups do not necessarily need to register for VAT straight away.
+The registration threshold for VAT within Slovenia is 50,000 EUR.
+But this does not apply to taxable foreign persons.
+The appointment of a fiscal representative in charge of the payment of VAT is required when the business turnover exceeds 50,000 EUR within the previous 12 months for non-EU firms.
+A separate VAT return shall be filed for each tax period, even if no transactions have taken place.

-When it comes to the VAT treatment of specific crypto products and services, the Slovenian tax authority is yet to provide comprehensive guidance.
-Nevertheless, since Slovenia is a member of the EU, it’s clear that such cryptoassets as Bitcoin can be exchanged without VAT in the EU, following the decision of the Court of Justice of the European Union (CJEU).
-This is because crypto transactions are put in the same bucket as transactions relating to traditional currency, banknotes, and coins used as legal tender.
+The Slovenian tax authority has not yet published a detailed guidance on the value-added tax treatment of particular crypto products and services.
+However, since Slovenia is a member of the EU, from the decision of the Court of Justice of the European Union, it is pretty obvious that cryptoassets like Bitcoin can be exchanged without VAT within the EU.
+This is because crypto transactions have been put in the same bucket as traditional currency, banknotes, and coins used as legal tender.

 Payroll Contributions in Slovenia

-The Personal Income Tax is progressive, and the rates vary as follows:
+The Personal Income Tax – progressive rates are as follows:

 • Unemployment – 0.06%